-The Comprehensive Plan outlines the demographic context of Lewisville, the history of Comprehensive Planning efforts in the Town, and establishes a community vision.
-The vision described characterizes Lewisville in 2035 as a desirable place to live, work, and recreate.
-The Town intends to carefully manage development in order to conserve the rural environment and small-town way of life in Lewisville, amid growth pressures from the surrounding region.
-The Town aims to provide a variety of transportation options, and cultivate strong neighborhoods with diverse housing and a low tax rate for residents.
+The Comprehensive Plan outlined the demographic context of Lewisville, the history of Comprehensive Planning efforts in the Town, and established a community vision.
+The vision characterizes Lewisville in 2035 as a desirable place to live, work, and play.
+The Town intended to carefully manage development in order to conserve the rural environment and small-town way of life in Lewisville, amid growth pressures from the surrounding region.
+The Town aimed to provide a variety of transportation options, and cultivate strong neighborhoods with diverse housing and a low tax rate for residents.